Homotopy transfer and formality: Applications

-Using \'etale cohomology with coefficients in $\QQ_\ell$ instead of $\ZZ_{\ell}$, we can also prove formality (without bound) of cohomology of complements of hyperplane and toric arrangements with $\QQ_\ell$-coefficients.
+\begin{remark} Using \'etale cohomology with coefficients in $\QQ_\ell$ instead of $\ZZ_{\ell}$, we can also prove formality (without bound) of cohomology of complements of hyperplane and toric arrangements with $\QQ_\ell$-coefficients.
 This gives an alternative proof of the results of Brieskorn and Dupont (proved respectively in \cite{Brieskorn:GT} and \cite{dupont:PFAC}).
 Let us mention however that the \'etale cohomology method only yields formality if the arrangement is defined over a $p$-adic field.
-The results we get are thus less general than those of Brieskorn and Dupont. \end{remark}
+The results we get are thus less general than those of Brieskorn and Dupont.
+If instead of \'etale cohomology we use Hodge theory as in subsection \ref{subsection:Hodge} we can completely recover the results of \cite{Brieskorn:GT} and \cite{dupont:PFAC}. \end{remark}